 Stella Adler Academy of Acting and Theatre: This world-renowned acting school, with campuses in NYC and L.A., offers actors the chance to train in the original Adler method and follow in the footsteps of greats like Marlon Brando and Robert De Niro.
 Adler offers a two-year immersion program, as well as individual course offerings for students seeking a more flexible option.

-The Lee Strasberg Theatre and Film Institute: The Lee Strasberg Institute is the only school that teaches Strasberg’s work “in its consummate form,” drawing from Stanislavsky’s trademark Method acting techniques.
+The Lee Strasberg Theatre and Film Institute: The Lee Strasberg Institute is the only school that teaches Strasberg’s work “in its consummate form,” drawing from his trademark Method acting techniques.
 The school offers a variety of elective classes, including acting for TV and film, improv, script analysis, and audition technique, to name a few.
 Additionally, it offers part-time and full-time 12-week program options, as well as a two-week intensive program for those looking for a full immersion into Method acting.

 Speiser/Sturges: As acting coaches to some of the most successful actors in the film industry, Aaron Speiser and Shannon Sturges joined forces to start one of the leading acting schools in L.A., focusing exclusively on training actors for work in film and television.
 The school offers both technique and scene study classes, and is a practical choice for those looking to prepare themselves for the acting world of L.A., rather than those seeking a more conservatory-based approach.
 New students must commit to three months of classes.
 After that time period, memberships are available that provide flexibility to actors who may book out-of-town gigs.

 Never underestimate the power of networking and making connections face-to-face.
 Your charisma and presence as an actor don’t always translate through a headshot, so use any opportunity you have to make in-person connections to your advantage.
-This could happen anywhere from the waiting room of your local kundalini yoga studio to the Hollywood coffee shop and screenwriters’ hotspot the Bourgeois Pig.
+This could happen anywhere from the waiting room of your local kundalini yoga studio to the Hollywood coffee shop and screenwriters’ hotspot Bourgeois Pig.
 If you have business cards, always have a few in your wallet.
 You never know when you could strike up a conversation with an agent from CAA while sipping coffee at Intelligentsia.

 Weekly SAG-AFTRA Foundation or SAG-AFTRA screenings and panels are a great forum to meet other actors and engage with community through Q&As and panel events.
 If you aren’t a union member, see if you can tag along with a friend from acting class who is.
 Film festivals are also an excellent place to meet other actors, directors, and screenwriters.
 Make sure you stick around for any Q&A sessions and even afterward, where cast and crew often linger to chat with moviegoers.
 The AFI Fest is held every November in Hollywood and features a wide selection of narrative feature and short films from first-time directors to seasoned veterans.
 Best of all, the screenings are free to the public, a rarity for a film festival of its caliber.

-To book auditions you’ll need:
+To book auditions in Los Angeles, you’ll need:

 - A great headshot

-- Ideally, a demo reel
+- A demo reel